Butternut Squash Risotto with Cheese (Risotto alla Zucca)

 1. First, in a medium saucepan, pour the vegetable broth and heat on low heat.

-2. Meanwhile, in a large sauté deep-pan, or large deep skillet, heat add olive oil and 1 tablespoon of butter over medium heat.
+2. Meanwhile, in a large sauté deep pan, or large deep skillet, heat add olive oil and 1 tablespoon of butter over medium heat.
 Add squash and chopped onion.
-Gently sauté for about 3 to 5 minutes, until onion becomes translucent, and squash softens.
+Gently sauté for about 3 to 5 minutes, until the onion becomes translucent, and the squash softens.

 3. Add rice and continue to cook over medium heat, stirring constantly until rice browns slightly, about 3 to 5 minutes.
-Pour in wine and simmer on low heat until liquid evaporates.
+Pour in the wine and simmer on low heat until the liquid evaporates.

 4. Add 3 cups of the simmering broth to the rice.
 Raise the heat; bring to a boil.
 Cook the rice for about 15 minutes, stirring often.
 As the rice absorbs the broth, you will need to add some more broth each time, about 1/4 to 1/2 cup each time.